 Let’s assume that we are all working hard and moving forward in life.
 What can we do to enhance the sense of happiness and satisfaction in our homes, and teach this to those we love?
 There are at least two significant life strategies that help us attain deep levels of satisfaction.

 Growth and Personal Development: If we look at the number of educational books and programs that most people explore past the age of 21, we see a dramatic decline after our formal education.
 Our learning often becomes more and more stagnant with time.
 We often abandon our own personal growth and development.
 This is unfortunate because studies suggest that a commitment to personal growth and learning is a key component to life satisfaction.

 It seems that we are simply wired to feel better when we are growing and learning.
 Search inside, and explore what tugs at you.
 What are you motivated to learn, and where do you want to grow?

 And in our world today, it is absurdly easy to tackle learning of any subject, language, or skill…since it is all online and mostly free.
 Want to get instruction on playing the guitar?
 Want to learn to speak French?
 Want to start writing code for your own software program?
 Yep…it’s all there and anything you can imagine.

-Contribution: When we step beyond our own personal needs, and commit to helping others, it seems that magic unfolds.
-Whether we give our time, our support or our monies, the act of contributing (without expectation of returns) plays a key role is fulfillment and satisfaction.
+Contribution: When we step beyond our own personal needs and commit to helping others, it seems that magically unfolds.
+Whether we give our time, our support, or our monies, the act of contributing (without expectation of returns) plays a key role in fulfillment and satisfaction.
 Again, search inside for your own motivation to give or to make a difference.

 Thus, if we want to enhance our lives in significant ways, two simple steps are necessary to build into our lives.
 Make a resolve to growing and giving.